nvdaaddons/AddonTemplate/readme.md

 ```
 .github
 ```
-4. Create an **addon** folder inside your new folder.
-Inside the **addon* folder, create needed folders for the add-on modules (e.g. appModules, synthDrivers, etc.).
-An add-on may have one or more module folders.
+4. Create an `addon` folder inside your new folder.
+You will put your code in the usual folders for NVDA extensions, under the `addon` folder.
+For instance: `globalPlugins`, `synthDrivers`, etc.
 5. In the `buildVars.py` file, change variable `addon_info` with your add-on's information (name, summary, description, version, author, url, source url, license, and license URL).
-6. Put your code in the usual folders for NVDA extension, under the **addon** folder.
-For instance: globalPlugins, synthDrivers, etc.
-7. Gettext translations must be placed into addon\locale\<lang>/LC_MESSAGES\nvda.po.
+6. Gettext translations must be placed into `addon\locale\<lang>/LC_MESSAGES\nvda.po`.

 #### Add-on manifest specification